How to apply

-We only SLF applications via the online system.
+We only accept SLF applications written using the Word application form.
 We do not accept applications in any other format.
 If you have any problems please contact us.

 4. Closing dates

-There are eight closing dates for applications during the year, roughly every two months.
+There are six closing dates for applications during the year, roughly every two months.

 Applications must be received by 5pm on the closing date.
 Applications received after the deadline will not be considered until the next closing date.

 5. Processing your application

 The Project Manager will check all applications to ensure they are complete, valid and meet the eligibility criteria outlined on pages 5-9 of the funding guidelines.
 The Project Manager will contact applicants if further information is needed and, where possible, to discuss and check the details of the application.

 6. Expert Panel

 All eligible applications received by the deadline will normally be considered at the next Expert Panel meeting.

 A minimum of three Expert Panel members will consider the applications and meet to agree recommendations for funding.
 Where there are conflicts of interest, Expert Panel members will not be involved in assessing the relevant applications.

 7. Application decision

 You will normally hear within three weeks of the closing date whether or not the SLF has offered a grant to your organisation.

 8. Contact details